nginx-shib/nginx-http-shibboleth/README.rst

 If you believe you've found a bug in the core module code, then please `create an issue <https://github.com/nginx-shib/nginx-http-shibboleth/issues>`_.

-You can also search existing issues and questions for help as it is likely someone else has come across the same issue.
+You can also search existing issues as it is likely someone else has encountered a similar issue before.

 Versioning
 ----------